| Forever

 pink prawns or possibly a liquorice bootlace to chew slowly?
 Then having

+been suitably refreshed onto the trolley bus and the ride home.
 So because of what it represented the boy liked the cloakroom though

 truly there wasn’t much to like about it.
 It was a large room with solid metal coat pegs fixed to the green